CloudCluster-Computing/Cloud-Cluster-Capacity-Dataset/README.md

-## Real-Time Cluster Resource Prediction Framework
+## Huawei Cloud Real-Time Cluster Resource Prediction Framework

 This repository hosts an open dataset of cloud resource clusters structured from a **Resource Pool** perspective, along with a prediction framework designed to streamline the workflow from raw telemetry to high-level capacity planning and scheduling algorithm development.